 The CAO stipulates that the employer (hirer) must demand that the temporary employment agency pays the agency worker the hirer's/user company's remuneration [inlenersbeloning], as defined in the CAO applicable to the temporary employment agency from the first day of the period he works with the employer.
 This requirement has been incorporated into the NBBU collective labour agreement [NBBU cao], which only applies to temporary employment agencies affiliated to this sectoral organisation.
 As from 30 March 2015, by virtue of the collective labour agreement for temporary agency workers [cao voor Uitzendkrachten] the requirement for temporary employment agencies to apply the hirer's/user company's remuneration also applies to those affiliated to the ABU sector organisation.
 As soon as this requirement has been declared universally binding, the hirer's/user company's remuneration will apply to all temporary employment agencies alike on the basis of the two collective labour agreements applied in this sector, and will no longer be based on arrangements made between the individual greenhouse horticulture employer and the agency.
-The hirer's/user company's remuneration to be applied by the temporary employment agency.
-The hirer's/user company's remuneration to be applied by the temporary employment agency.
-The hirer's/user company's remuneration to be applied by the temporary employment agency.
-The hirer's/user company's remuneration to be applied by the temporary employment agency.
-The hirer's/user company's remuneration to be applied by the temporary employment agency the hirer's/user the individual greenhouse horticulture employer and the agency.
 The hirer's/user company's remuneration to be applied by the temporary employment agency comprises the following components, in line with the provisions that prevail in the hiring company:

-- a. only the applicable period wage in the scale; - b. the applicable working hours reduction [arbeidsduurverkorting; ADV].
+- a. only the applicable period wage in the scale: - b. the applicable working hours reduction [arbeidsduurverkorting; ADV].
 This may at the agency's discretion be compensated in time and/or money; - c. bonuses for overtime, shifted working hours, irregular hours (including public holiday bonus), shift work, and for working under physically taxing circumstances in connection with the nature of the job (which includes working under low or high temperatures, with hazardous substances, or dirty work); - d. initial pay rises (amount and time as determined in the user company); - e. expense allowance (insofar as the temporary employment agency is permitted to pay the allowance exempt from payroll tax and social contributions: travelling expenses, accommodation costs, and other costs necessary with a view to performance of the job); - f. incremental increases (amount and time as in the user company).

-Refer to the Greenhouse Horticulture CAO for relevant articles (\) relating to hirer's/user company's remuneration.
+Refer to the Greenhouse Horticulture CAO for relevant articles () relating to hirer's/user company's remuneration.